 What the State Keeps

-The companion essay turns the same lens on the federal state as a whole.
-It proposes treating the government as a portfolio of forty-nine unexercised capabilities, each with a strike condition, a premium, a decay rate, a switchability score, and a reconstitution difficulty.
-Then it runs a thought experiment: if Amazon bought the warehouse and applied its acquisition playbook, what gets kept, what gets cut, what gets monetized?
+Same lens, wider target: the companion essay aims it at the federal state as a whole.
+The move is to read the government as a portfolio, forty-nine unexercised capabilities, each tagged with a strike condition, a premium, a decay rate, a switchability score, and a reconstitution difficulty.
+From there it runs a scenario.
+Amazon buys the warehouse and applies its acquisition playbook.
+What stays.
+What goes.
+What ends up for sale.

-The essay embeds two interactives.
-A Playbook Simulator walks through six acquisition moves and shows how each one degrades the inventory along a specific axis.
-A Portfolio Explorer sorts the forty-nine options by reconstitution and switchability and reports how the highest-scoring options fare under acquisition logic.
+There are two things to play with.
+A Playbook Simulator steps through six acquisition moves, and for each one you watch the inventory degrade along some particular axis.
+A Portfolio Explorer ranks the forty-nine options by reconstitution and switchability, then shows you how the highest scorers survive acquisition logic, or don't.

 Why Two Essays

-The pieces are written to be read in either order.
-The Webb piece is a dramatized case; the State Keeps piece is the framework that case is an instance of.
-Webb shows what a sixty-year hold looks like when it works.
-State Keeps shows why that kind of hold is rare, costly, politically disorganized, and structurally mispriced by any evaluator who only scores observable output.
+Read them in whatever order you want.
+The Webb piece is a dramatized case; the State Keeps piece is the framework that case sits inside.
+Webb shows you what a sixty-year hold looks like when it actually works.
+State Keeps shows why that kind of hold almost never happens: it's costly, politically disorganized, and mispriced by any evaluator who only scores the output you can see.

 Both are interactive.
-Both run on the same design system: cream paper ground, ink borders, red and yellow accents, Archivo Black display, Fraunces serif body.
-And both argue, in different registers, that the work of holding something is invisible by construction.
+Both run on the same design system: cream paper ground, ink borders, red and yellow accents, Archivo Black for display, Fraunces serif for the body.
+And both make the same argument in different keys.
+The work of holding something together is invisible by design.
 The memo gets the podium.
-The apparatus that made the podium possible does not.
+The thing that built the podium doesn't.